 - Commissions of $4.95 for trades on stocks or ETFs and no more than $9.95 for trades on mutual funds.

-TOP SEP IRA Provider for Peer to Peer Lending
+Prosper (Top SEP IRA Provider for Peer to Peer Lending)

 The fees are because this is a self-directed account that is set up through another company.
-A $100 maintenance fee for a small account is pretty common in the self-directed account marketplace.
+A $100 maintenance fee for a small account is pretty common in self-directed investment accounts.

 - Easy to use interface